Barry Scheck

-Barry Charles Scheck (born September 19, 1949) is an American lawyer.
+Barry Charles Scheck (born September 19, 1949) is an American attorney and legal scholar.
 He received national media attention while serving on O. J. Simpson's defense team, collectively dubbed the "Dream Team", helping to win an acquittal in the highly publicized murder case.
 Scheck is the director of the Innocence Project and a professor at Yeshiva University's Benjamin N. Cardozo School of Law in New York City.

-Early life
+Early life and education

-Scheck was born in Queens, New York, in a Jewish family and grew up in Port Washington, New York.
+Scheck was born in Queens, New York, in a Jewish family and grew up in the village of Flower Hill, New York, located near Port Washington.
 He graduated from the Horace Mann School in Riverdale, New York in 1967.
-He went on to receive a B.A. from Yale University in 1971 (majoring in Economics and American Studies) and a Master of City Planning (M.C.P.) and Juris Doctor (J.D.) from University of California, Berkeley in 1974.
+He went on to receive a B.A. from Yale University in 1971 (majoring in Economics and American Studies) and a Master of City Planning (M.C.P.) and Juris Doctor (J.D.) from University of California, Berkeley, in 1974.

 Notable cases

 Scheck was the personal lawyer for the Hedda Nussbaum case, in 1987.
 He both defended her and assisted in getting the charges against her dropped, while also assisting in ensuring Joel Steinberg's arrest and suing him in the civil case Nussbaum vs. Steinberg.
 Scheck was part of the team that defended O. J. Simpson in his 1995 trial.
 He was associated with the clearing in 1999 of Dennis Fritz and Ron Williamson who had spent 11 years in prison of wrongful murder convictions.
 He was lead lawyer who defended British au pair Louise Woodward in her 1997 murder trial.

 More recently, he served as attorney of the wrongly accused Duke University lacrosse player Reade Seligmann to represent him in a civil lawsuit filed on October 5, 2007, against the city of Durham, North Carolina, and its former district attorney, Mike Nifong.
 He also was responsible for clearing John Restivo, Dennis Halstead, and John Kogut after 18 years in prison for the 1985 Lynbrook rape and murder of Theresa Fusco, when DNA evidence proved them innocent and implicated others.